 - The style of house (such as a ranch or colonial home)

-To get an accurate estimate of how much dwelling coverage you require under your homeowners insurance policy, have a home appraiser evaluate your house.
-Your insurance provider may choose to send their own appraiser to evaluate your home, but if your homeowners policy includes an Insurance Appraisal Clause (as most do), you may also hire an independent appraiser to conduct their own evaluation.
-You might want to do this if you feel the insurance company's estimate is higher or lower than you believe is appropriate.
+To get an accurate estimate of how much dwelling coverage you require under your homeowners insurance policy, get a professional appraisal of your house.
+Your insurance provider may send their own appraiser to evaluate your home, but if your homeowners policy includes an Insurance Appraisal Clause (as most do), you may also hire an independent appraiser.
+This might be worth the effort if you feel the insurance company's estimate is too high or too low.

 What is HO-6 Dwelling Coverage?

-An HO-6 policy is similar to a traditional homeowners insurance policy, but it’s tailored specifically to a condominium.
-The overall policy covers the same items covered under other homeowners policies, including furniture, televisions and clothing.
+An HO-6 policy is similar to a traditional homeowners insurance policy, but it’s specifically for a condominium.
+It covers the same items covered under other homeowners policies, including furniture, televisions and clothing.
 The dwelling portion, however, differs from a traditional policy because most condo owners don't own all of the ancillary structures attached to their building.
-Your condo association's master insurance policy will offer one of two types of coverage, which will dictate the additional coverage you may need.
+Your condo association's master insurance policy will offer one of two types of coverage, which will dictate the additional coverage you may need to purchase.

 |All In (All Inclusive)||All internal and external surfaces of your condo are covered under the master policy, including attached fixtures, such as toilets and sinks.
 Additional upgrades may or may not be covered under this policy.
 Under an All In policy, you're responsible only for insuring your personal property, such as clothing and furniture.|

 |Bare Walls In||The master policy only covers the exterior of your condo.
 Everything inside your dwelling, including your walls, needs to be covered under your dwelling insurance.|